LeonTLam/obsidian-ntnu/Semester_1/TTM4105 Aksess- og transportnett/Lecture_2_Wireless_Transmission_Part_2/Concepts/Error Detection and Correction.md

 ## Checksum - Disadvantage

 If bits in same position but with opposite values are changed through transmission, sum will not change and receiver will not detect errors.

+# Cyclic Redundancy Check (CRC)

+Error detection method based on binary division

+Divisor known for both sender and receiver

+CRC is generated at sender and verified at receiver

+* Sender performs binary division of augmented dataword and appends a remainder

+* Receiver divides received data by the divisor, if result of division is all 0's at remainder, no transmission error

+# Error Detection

+* Generally does not provide any way to locate/correct errors

+* Parity Check
+	* Extremely simple, can be fooled by certain types of er